 28 February 2011 – a long-awaited date and very special day for so many of us who were looking forward to making our way to the city of Siem Reap and beginning master class.
 We departed from Singapore and two hours and five minutes later we arrived and it’s Welcome to Siem Reap!
 We were seen by an attentive immigration officer and then warmly welcomed by Kanya, a local Cambodian, who would be our guide (and nanny) for the next 5 days.

 We headed for the beautiful Raffles Grand Hotel D’Angkor, where we were greeted with a blissfully refreshing signature welcome mocktail and an icy cold towel upon arrival.
 It was a speedy check-in and, as we entered our rooms, we found handwritten welcome cards and tropical fruit platters—a true Rafflesian welcome indeed!

-We spent our first night on Pub Street, a major tourist hotspot.
+We spent our first night on Pub Street, a major tourist hot-spot.
 It was here that we got our first feel for Siem Reap’s night life.
 We explored the night market, surprised by the bustling sights and sounds everywhere that easily rival that of Bangkok!
-After hours of walking around the night market in the hot, steamy weather, most of us were only too happy to cap the night with delectable ice cream in a local ice cream parlour.
+After hours of walking around the night market in the hot, steamy weather, most of us were only too happy to cap the night with delectable ice cream in a local ice cream parlor.
 It was really a sweet way to end our first night there.

 Temples, temples, and more temples

 Part of our itinerary included immersing ourselves into Cambodian history and culture.
 The first temple we visited, Ta Promh, was where Tomb Raider was filmed, and Kanya swiftly morphed into our local film set tour guide, pointing out locations where various scenes were filmed.